 Urinary tract infections are usually caused by bacteria.
 The most common bacteria is Escherichia coli (E. coli) which originates from the intestines.
 A UTI is caused when this bacteria or other bacteria spread from the anus to the urethra.

-Although being a female puts one at risk for a UTI there are other risk factors.
-They include:
+Although being a female puts one at risk for a UTI there are other risk factors involved as well including;